npge/npge/README.md

 The command prints if the pangenome is Ok and may print some comments about the pangenome.

+This step is done by post-processing as well, result is saved to file `check/isgood`.

 ### Run post-processing of nucleotide pangenome

 ```bash